el-sambal/fitch-proof/README.md

+# PLEASE TAKE NOTE!

+For technical reasons, the prover itself has temporarily moved to the address [https://el-sambal.github.io/fitch/](https://el-sambal.github.io/fitch/).

 # What is this?

 This is a formal proof validator, which assesses the correctness of Fitch-style natural deduction proofs ("Fitch proofs").